 The cost of a heat pump maintenance appointment is very little compared to the cost of the emergency weekend repair you may need if your poorly maintained heat pump unexpectedly quits working.
 Just as a dirty air filter can cause problems for your heat pump, so can other components if they’re not cleaned regularly.
 Your technician will also check for budding problems during maintenance and take care of them before they become big problems.

 According to the Department of Energy, heating and cooling accounts for about 48 percent of the energy use in a typical U.S. home, making it the largest energy expense for most homeowners.
 On its website, the department says, “By combining proper equipment maintenance and upgrades with recommended insulation, air sealing, and thermostat settings, you can save about 30 percent on your energy bill while reducing environmental emissions.”

 As you can see, the cost of heat pump maintenance actually provides great value.
-If it’s time for your heat pump to be checked out and cleaned up, give Farnell Mechanical, Inc. in Opelika a call at 334-524-2458.
+If it’s time for your heat pump to be checked out and cleaned up, give Farnell Mechanical, Inc. in Auburn and Opelika a call at 334-524-2458.
 We look forward to helping ensure you get all the benefits that come with a well-maintained heat pump.